Rishik7570/E-commerce-website/README.md

-# Code is in the main branch
+# Code is in the master branch